-5.4 SPIRAL DIVE
+5.3 SPIRAL DIVE

 This is a more effective way to rapidly lose altitude.
 Beware that the wing will experience and be subjected to a tremendous amount of descending and rotating speed (g-force), which can cause a loss of orientation and consciousness (blackout).
-This maneuver must therefore be done gradually to increase one's capacity to resist the g-force exerted on the body.
-With practice, you will fully appreciate and understand it.
-Only practice this maneuver at high altitude and with enough ground clearance.
+This manoeuvre must therefore be done gradually to increase one's capacity to resist the g-force exerted on the body.
+With practise, you will fully appreciate and understand it.
+Only practise this manoeuvre at high altitude and with enough ground clearance.

-To start the maneuver, first weight shift and pull the brake handle located on the inner side of the turn.
+To start the manoeuvre, first weight shift and pull the brake handle located on the inner side of the turn.
 The intensity of the turn can be controlled by braking slightly using the outer brake handle.

-A paraglider flying at its maximum rotating speed can reach -20 m/s, or the equivalent of a 70 km/h vertical descent, and will stabilize in a spiral dive from 15m/s onwards.
+A paraglider flying at its maximum rotating speed can reach -20 m/s, or the equivalent of a 70 km/h vertical descent, and will stabilise in a spiral dive from 15m/s onwards.

-Good enough reasons to familiarize yourself with the maneuver and understand how to exit it.
+Good enough reasons to familiarise yourself with the manoeuvre and understand how to exit it.

-To exit this maneuver, the inner brake handle (down side of the turn) must progressively be relaxed while momentarily applying tension to the outer brake handle opposite to the turn.
+To exit this manoeuvre, the inner brake handle (down side of the turn) must progressively be relaxed while momentarily applying tension to the outer brake handle opposite to the turn.
 The pilot must also weight shift and lean towards the opposite side of the turn at the same time.